 What is infinitely more surprising is that many of these lighthouses have now been converted to hotels or self-catering cottages for your holidaying enjoyment!
-In this week’s blog post we’ve highlighted seven of our favourite lighthouse stays in Britain, all of which are designed for a holiday to remember.
+In this week’s blog post we’ve highlighted seven of our favourite lighthouse stays in Britain, for a holiday to remember.

 1. Belle Tout Lighthouse B&B, Eastbourne, East Sussex

 According to reviews the breakfasts here are fantastic, and there is also a sitting room at the top of the lighthouse where guests can relax next to a log fire.

 If you are looking to stay at Belle Tout, our recommendation is to aim for the Keepers Loft room which is situated on the upper floor of the tower.
 As the name suggests, this was the original bunk room of the lighthouse keepers and still features the original ladder to the double loft bed.

 2. Strathy Point Lighthouse Cottages, near Thurso, Northern Highlands

 Sleeps 5 + 5 people

 Completed in 1958, Strathy Point was the first lighthouse in Scotland, specifically built to be electrically operated.
 Although the lighthouse was originally fitted with a fog horn, guests can sleep soundly at night with the knowledge that it is no longer used.

 South Keeper’s Cottage can be booked together with Principal Lighthouse Keeper’s Cottage to accommodate up to 10 guests.